 Instructions

 - In a pot, add 1 cup sticky rice and 1 cup water.
 Cover and bring to a boil.
-Leave to cook for 10-15 minutes or till the rice is fully cooked and the water has evaporated.
+Leave to cook for 10-15 minutes or until the rice is fully cooked and the water has evaporated.
 Alternatively, you can also prepare in a rice cooker by adding the washed rice with 1 cup of water.
 Set aside to cool.

 - Line the leaves in a small plate or baking dish.
 Carefully add the sticky rice, spreading it to make an equal surface.

-- Top with the Coconut cream (Latik) and serve warm.
+- Top with the coconut cream (latik) and serve warm.

 Notes